mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 very unrealistic view of the world.
 It's unrealistic because in the real world we do not only deal with bytes and unicode, we also deal with strings of a known encoding.
-What's worse is that Python 3 in many ways started to become the Fisher Prize of programming languages.
+What's worse is that Python 3 in many ways started to become the Fisher Price of programming languages.
 Some features were removed because the core team was afraid that people would hurt themselves.
 And that came at the cost of removing functionality that was widely used.